Frequently Asked Questions

 A. The actual retention rate of those who successfully complete the program and sought positions with Canterbury is 99%!
 Remember, Canterbury guarantees you a job as well as job placement, and for people who are shopping for a TEFL program, this should be a key factor in deciding which one to choose.

 A. It is not a problem if you do not speak Spanish.
-Some people cannot speak a word of Spanish before they arrive to Spain, but they can take Spanish classes with our partner school, INHISPANIA, and learn quickly.
+Some people cannot speak a word of Spanish before they arrive to Spain, but they can take Spanish classes with us in our Spanish Adventures program and learn quickly.
 This also enables them to teach a wider variety of English classes.
-In fact, there is a special discount of 12% on Spanish classes at INHISPANIA for all Canterbury TEFL students.
-Click here to see more information at http://inhispania.com/
+Click here to see more information at…

 A. Canterbury does not have a branch in Barcelona.
 As far as your decision between Barcelona and Madrid, part of the difficulty is the language.
 The key problem with Barcelona is that the people speak Catalan to each other, although if you speak to them in Spanish, they will respond in Spanish.
 Catalan is another language, incomprehensible to Spanish speakers, and is only spoken in this small region of Spain.
 You learn Spanish in class, but in the street you hear Catalan.
 Not only that, but Madrid has a more Spanish flavor than Barcelona.